Unhappy with your current job? Working online might be the solution for you.

 - Promises of a guaranteed return on investment: If you’re looking to invest money online, run far away from anything that guarantees a percentage return on your investments.
 Short of something like a high-interest savings account, it’s almost impossible to earn a riskless guaranteed return on your investment.
 It’s a huge red flag if someone promises otherwise.

-- “Fad” investments: When the cryptocurrency craze peaked in 2018, there were dozens of companies that offered outrageous returns on investments of over 10% per month.
+- “Fad” investments: When the cryptocurrency craze first peaked in 2018, there were dozens of companies that offered outrageous returns on investments of over 10% per month.
 Almost all of those companies are now bankrupt, and most investors lost all their money.
-Let’s see if it happens again with this huge 2021 crypto craze.
+Let’s see if it happens again with this recent crypto craze.

 Work From Home Jobs In Canada (No Degree Needed!)